Pediments of the Parthenon: History

-The north pediment as drawn by Cyriacus of Ancona in 1436, not very accurately.
+The west pediment as drawn by Cyriacus of Ancona in 1436, not very accurately (Manuscript Hamilton 254, folio 85r).

 Block 19 of the eastern pediment's horizontal cornice was damaged and repaired in Roman times, but there is no evidence of restoration work on a statue.
 At the time of the transformation of the Parthenon into a church, somewhere in the sixth or the seventh century, the statues of the center of the eastern pediment were removed to make way for the apse.

 In the first half of the fifteenth century, Cyriac d'Ancona during one of his visits to Athens drew one of the pediments, probably that of the west.
 He represents only a carriage, probably that of Athena: that of Poseidon would have already disappeared, without his fate being known.
 In 1674, an artist in the service of the Marquis de Nointel (French ambassador to the Sublime Porte), very probably Jacques Carrey, made fairly accurate coloured drawings of both pediments.
 In these, the west pediment already lacked the chariot of the god of the seas and a few heads, including that of Athena.
 The pediment was already very damaged.